edu-python-course/giver-spec/index.rst

 -   Non-admin users can create their own gift-giving campaigns.
 -   Each campaign should have name, description and members list.
 -   The campaign creator is automatically a member and cannot be excluded.
--   There are no limitations on the total number of campaigns created.
 -   Campaigns status can be draft, public, private, or completed.
 -   Admins or the campaign creator can run the campaign if it has at least 3 members.